RubenDTavarez/osticket-prereqs/README.md

 <img src="https://i.imgur.com/u1kruzM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

  From the "osTicket installation files" folder, install HeidiSQL.
-This is a tool to allow user to interact with databases using a graphical interface. launch "HeidiSQL" Set a connection to the database by clicking on the "new" here we will use the user and password used to the "MySQL Server" click open and this will set the connection to our database.
-Now we create a data base for "osTicket"
+This is a tool to allow user to interact with databases using a graphical interface.
+Fallow along the steps of installation and once completed set to  launch "HeidiSQL"  Set a new connection/session to the database by clicking on "new” and using the username and password created for "MySQL Server".
+Open and this will set the connection to our “MySQL” server.
+Now we create a data base for "osTicket" to store all the information from osTicket.
+Now we can go back to the browser osTicket installer and fill the database settings; click “install now and this should complete the installation of the osTicket system, congratulations.

  <br />